Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Related work

 \subsection{(Near)-deterministic \glspl{vae}}

 \looseness-1 Recent work was inspired by the normalizing flow literature and the shortcomings of the stochastic \gls{vae} architecture to propose designs that are (near)-deterministic.
 Arguments for this regime range from avoiding posterior collapse (as demonstrated in \citep{lucas_dont_2019}) to avoiding sampling for the reconstruction loss term~\citep{kumar_implicit_2020}.
-Several papers argued for a similar setting: \citet{rolinek_variational_2019} refer to the \textit{polarized regime} (a property of which is that encoder variances are small, \cf \citep[Definition 1]{rolinek_variational_2019}), \citet{kumar_implicit_2020} argue for ``concentrated'' variational posteriors. \citet{ghosh_variational_2020} substitute stochasticity with a regularizer on the decoder Jacobian from an intuitive, whereas \citet{kumar_regularized_2020} motivate these results from an injective flow perspective. \citet{nielsen_survae_2020} also take a normalizing flow perspective to connect \glspl{vae} to deterministic models.
+Several papers argued for a similar setting: \citet{dai2018diagnosing} take the limit of ${\gamma\to+\infty}$ (here using $\gamma$ as the square root of the decoder precision and not the decoder variance as used in \cite{dai2018diagnosing}) to derive a result relating encoder and decoder properties in this limit in their Theorem 5, that has a similar flavor to \cref{prop:selfconsist}.
+In contrast to our nonlinear analysis, this is derived when optimizing with respect to both encoder and decoder parameter, and as stated in the previous section, the non-factorized encoder assumptions leads to fundamentally different behavior of the solutions in the deterministic limit. \citet{rolinek_variational_2019} refer to the \textit{polarized regime} (a property of which is that encoder variances are small, \cf \citep[Definition 1]{rolinek_variational_2019}), \citet{kumar_implicit_2020} argue for ``concentrated'' variational posteriors. \citet{ghosh_variational_2020} substitute stochasticity with a regularizer on the decoder Jacobian from an intuitive, whereas \citet{kumar_regularized_2020} motivate these results from an injective flow perspective. \citet{nielsen_survae_2020} also take a normalizing flow perspective to connect \glspl{vae} to deterministic models.
 Besides benefits of avoiding posterior collapse or possible improvements during optimization, this regime serves as a potential connection to the identifiability literature.